Daveamegs/KodeCamp-04repo/assignment/promotional-task-05/readme.md

 Now launch and verify that the instance can access the internet through the NAT Gateway and can communicate with the public instance
 ![aws-private-instance-created](https://github.com/user-attachments/assets/15c4542f-c74c-4d13-912c-5578eb8fbc35)

+## ARCHITECTURAL DIAGRAM

+## BRIEF EXPLANATION OF VPC, SUBNETS, INTERNET GATEWAY, NAT GATEWAY, ROUTE TABLES, SECURITY GROUPS, NACLs
+### Virtual Private Cloud - VPC
+Unlike traditional networks, a VPC is a virtual network in the cloud that is secure and privately isolated.
+It provides complete control over the virtual networking environment, including IP address ranges, subnets, route tables, and network gateways.

+We created a VPC to launch our resources and services on AWS.

+### Subnets
+Subnets are logical partitions of an Internet Protocol (IP) network range broken into multiple,smaller, and more manageable segments.
+It facilitates the organization and isolation of resources within a VPC and can be designated as public (accessible from the internet) or private (not directly accessible from the internet).

+We created a public subnets to house our public resources and services and a private subnet to for our private resources and services.

+### Internet Gateway - IGW
+An internet gateway allows communication between instances in a VPC and the internet.
+It provides a target in route tables for internet-routable traffic, enabling outbound communication to the internet and inbound communication from the internet.

+We created an internet gateway to allow our instances to access the internet.

+### NAT Gateway
+A Network Address Translation (NAT) Gateway enables instances in a private subnet to connect to the internet or other services, but prevents the internet from initiating connections with those instances.
+It provides a target in route tables for internet-bound traffic originating from private subnets, translating private IP addresses to the NAT Gateway's public IP address.

+We created a NAT gateway to allow our private instances access the internet.

+### Route Tables
+A route table contains a set of rules that determines where network traffics from subnets or gateways are directed, thus it controls the routing of traffic within a VPC.
+Each subnet must be associated with a route table, which dictates how traffic is routed.

+Our route tables helped us to direct network traffics to desired destinations.

+### Security Groups
+A security group acts as virtual firewalls for instances to control inbound and outbound traffic.
+It defines rules that specify the allowed traffic to and from instances.
+Security groups are stateful, meaning if an inbound connection is allowed, the return traffic is automatically allowed.

+Our security group rules helped us secure the access to and from our instances.

+### Network Access Control Lists - NACLs
+An NACL Provides an additional layer of security at the subnet level.
+It controls inbound and outbound traffic to and from subnets.
+NACLs are stateless, meaning each rule is evaluated independently, and both inbound and outbound rules need to be explicitly defined.

+The NACLs provided an extra security to and from our subnets by allowing specific or desired traffics.